oaworks/oa-works/about/index.md

 OA.Works was founded in 2013 in reaction to an obsolete scholarly publishing landscape.
 But today, behind our work is our small but dedicated team, trusted partners, leading funders, and a strong set of values.

-We’re OA.Works, and that’s our job, to make Open Access Work.
+We’re OA.Works, and that’s our job--to make Open Access Work.